vincentjohnroa/katalon-lawadvisor/README.md

 7. Now my Katalon project is opened in your Katalon studio

-8. Click Test Cases to view my tests and you can now run them in your Katalon Studio
+8. Open Scipts/Tests to view my tests and you can now run them in your Katalon Studio.
+Enjoy! :D